TraverseData/traverse-retargeting-advertiser-documentation/README.md

 ## Creating an exclusion list

-Exclusion lists are used to specify users to exclude from campaigns.
+Exclusion lists are used to exclude users from campaigns.

-Clients cannot currently create exclusion lists programmatically.
+Creating exclusion lists programmatically is not yet supported.

 In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you an exclusion-list ID.

 ## Creating a campaign

-Clients cannot currently manage campaigns programmatically.
+Managing campaigns programmatically is not yet supported.

 In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you a campaign ID.